 The UW School of Medicine is a school of the University of Washington and serves a ﬁve-state region: Washington, Wyoming, Alaska, Montana and Idaho (WWAMI).
-The UW School of Medicine, founded in 1946, is a school of the University of Washington and serves a ﬁve-state region: Washington, Wyoming, Alaska, Montana and Idaho (WWAMI).
-There are approximately 4,800 students and trainees in the School of Medicine throughout the WWAMI region.
+It was founded in 1946, and there are approximately 4,800 students and trainees in the School of Medicine throughout the WWAMI region.

 Provides medical students with education and mentoring for excellence in clinical skills and patient-centered care.

 Provides advanced training through 114 accredited residency and clinical fellowship programs (Accreditation Council for Graduate Medical Education).